Henry Sy

-Henry Tan Chi Sieng Sy Sr. (/siː/; 施至成 (Shī Zhìchéng, Si Chì-sêng); October 15, 1924 – January 19, 2019) was a Filipino businessman and investor.
+Henry Tan Chi Sieng Sy Sr. (/siː/; 施至成 (Shī Zhìchéng, Si Chì-sêng); October 15, 1924 – January 19, 2019) was a Filipino businessman.

 Born in Fujian, he moved with his family to the Philippines at age 12.
 His family would later return to China, with Henry staying behind to establish ShoeMart, a small Manila shoe store, in 1958.
 Over the decades he developed ShoeMart into SM Investments, one of the largest conglomerates in the Philippines, including 49 SM malls in the Philippines and China, 62 department stores, 56 supermarkets and over 200 grocery stores.
-SM also owns Banco de Oro, the second-largest bank in the Philippines, as well as real estate holdings.
+SM also owns Banco de Oro, the largest bank in the Philippines, as well as real estate holdings.

 For eleven straight years until his death, Sy was named by Forbes as the richest person in the Philippines.
 When he died, his net worth was estimated at US$19 billion.

 Early life and education

 Henry Sy, also known as Sy Chi Sieng in Philippine Hokkien (Shī Zhìchéng in Mandarin), was born in Jinjiang in Fujian, then still under the Republic of China (ROC), on October 15, 1924.
 At age 12, he and his family moved to the Philippines during the Commonwealth Era under American colonial period, where his father set up a shop that sold various household items.
 At his father's store, Sy helped his father sell rice, sardines and other items.
 Following World War II, the store was obliterated along with the rest of Manila.
-His family decided to return to China, but Sy stayed in the Philippines where he completed his secondary education at an institution now known as the Chiang Kai Shek College in Tondo, Manila and earned his Associate of Arts degree in commercial studies at Far Eastern University in 1950.
+His family decided to return to China, but Sy stayed in the Philippines, where he completed his secondary education at an institution now known as the Chiang Kai Shek College in Tondo, Manila and earned his Associate of Arts degree in commercial studies at Far Eastern University in 1950.
 At school, he learned English and Filipino (Tagalog).